Date of Graduation

 Results: Post survey results indicated that of those who responded, 58% agreed or strongly agreed that communication with the attending physician(s) and teams increased.
 The remaining 42% neither agreed nor disagreed.
 50% of the nurses worked at least 3 shifts within the past week.
 When asked if the nurses feel less likely to page the physician(s) when they attend physician rounds, 75% chose no.

 Conclusion: Results confirm that nurse-physician rounding increases communication between the nurses and doctors.
 Attendance and communication has increased since the team rounds have been implemented, however paging the physician is still a part of care that occurs on a regular basis.

 Linebarger, Nina, "INCREASED COMMUNICATION BETWEEN NURSES AND DOCTORS ON AN ACUTE MEDICAL UNIT" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 83.